 Authors must warrant that the work does not infringe any existing copyright and does not contain material of a libellous or scandalous nature.
 By submission of a paper to the Journal, the author indemnifies the publisher and editors against any breach of such warranty or copyright restrictions.

 Material published in the Journal may be reproduced without the consent of the editor or the Consortium and reproduction, translation and distribution is encouraged.

 The manuscripts should include:

-- the title, the authors name(s), position/post and institutional affiliation (ministry, university, etc), email address and any acknowledgements
+- title, the authors name(s), position/post and institutional affiliation (university, ministry etc), email address and any acknowledgements

 - limited use of abbreviations to improve ease of reading

 - appropriate references (see below) to the literature on the subject to support facts, assertions and opinions; all quotations should be fully referenced

 - footnotes, identified in the text by a numeral that is superscripted, should not include literature citations, and should be listed at the end of the paper, before the bibliography

 Referencing in the text